-The Teen Outreach Program is a free recreation based after school program for teens between the ages of 12 and 18 that operates at seven different community centers across Raleigh.
-Activities include athletics, the arts, recreational games, field trips, adventure programs, skill building sessions, and more.
+Raleigh Top Teens is a free recreation-based after-school program for teens between the ages of 12 and 18 that operates at five different community centers across Raleigh.
+Activities include arts, recreational games and tournaments, adventure programs, skill-building sessions, food experiences, and field trips.

 - Green Road Community Center, 4201 Green Rd.
 27604